MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-TCS-on-Payment.md

     |**SGST Amount**|5|
     |**IGST Amount**|10|

-## GST TCS on Vendor Payment Entry Process
+## GST TCS on vendor payment entry process

 1. Choose the ![img](image/search.jpg)icon, enter **Bank Payment Voucher** or **Cash Payment Voucher**, and then choose the related link.
 2. Fill in the fields as described on **Bank Payment Voucher** or **Cash Payment Voucher**.